 Why was that person rude to me?

 Everyone experiences this anxious mind feedback loop.
 For some it is a constant companion while others are able to successfully manage it most of the time.
 But when it surfaces it can disrupt your work, sleep, and social life to the point of complete distraction.
 So let’s take a look at some ways to recognize and manage this anxiety issue.

 Becoming Aware of Your Thoughts

-The good news is that I became aware of it.
-Sometimes our thought and behavior patters become so engrained that we do not even know what we are doing.
+The first step towards beginning to control your anxious mind is simply to become aware of it.
+Sometimes our thought and behavior patters become so ingrained that we do not even know what we are doing.
 We may continue to operate the same way for many years, not noticing our lack of mindfulness.